robvet/hack-integration/6-batch_processing/readme.md

 # Overview
-Batch file processing with Logic Apps
+Batch file processing with Logic Apps and Functions

 # Challenges